- What is Lexapro?

 Omphalocele is an abnormality in the abdominal wall where the bowel and intestines are outside the baby’s belly.
 It, therefore, leads to damage of abdominal cavity, organ, and infections (9).

-A healthy diet with the right supplements and an active lifestyle can help ward off depression as well.
-But if you still think you need to take antidepressants like Lexapro, do so only if your doctor prescribes it.
-The bottom line is to follow the specific suggestions and take only the prescribed medications as advised by your doctor.
+A healthy diet with the right supplements an active lifestyle, and even counselling can help with depression as well.
+However if you still think you need to take antidepressants, please consult with your provider.

 What’s your opinion on taking Lexapro (escitalopram)?
 Let us know in the below comment section.